rails/rails/guides/source/action_view_overview.md

 TODO needs a screenshot?
 I have one - not sure where to put it.

-Notice how 'hello world' has been converted into 'Hello World' by the +titleize+ helper method.
+Notice how 'hello world' has been converted into 'Hello World' by the `titleize` helper method.

 Action View can also be used with "Sinatra":http://www.sinatrarb.com/ in the same way.